-3. Grow your list with holiday shoppers
+3. Grow your audience with holiday shoppers

 This recipe is an old favorite that’s especially useful during this season, because it gives you a way to turn people who are holiday shopping online into loyal fans.
 And with 32 days between Thanksgiving and Christmas this year (the longest possible gap between these 2 days) there’s extra time to turn online shoppers into followers.
-Draw people in with an enticing Facebook ad, capture what you need to know about them with a customized pop-up form, and grow your list.
+Draw people in with an enticing Facebook ad, capture what you need to know about them with a customized pop-up form, and grow your audience.